Our guide to Neighbors Southwest, a beautifully developed residential neighborhood at the far southwestern tip of Beaverton.

 A series of residential cul-de-sacs provide community, privacy, safety, and noise abatement.

-Most Beaverton homes don’t fit easily into an historical architectural style.
-Perhaps with a perspective of another 100 years, they might be labelled Suburban Traditional.
+Most Beaverton homes don’t fit easily into a historical architectural style.
+Perhaps with a perspective of another 100 years, they might be labeled Suburban Traditional.

 - Naming Portland’s Everyday Houses: From Bungalow to ‘Minimal-Traditional’ | Oregon Live